So, Let’s talk Copyright for a sec.

 But many of the smaller, specialized, “boutique” and “free” sites are NOT providing the same protection.
 Yes, there are many that are very careful.
 But there are others that I honestly think either have no clue or just don’t care how much danger they are putting you in.
 Some of them are offering what should be labeled “reference” images and telling you that it’s royalty free stock, available for you to use on a book cover.
 But they have *entire sets* of things they’ll sell you that you can’t use for commercial purposes.
 You can use them as references, or pieces of them, as long as you “bash” them into something that gets rid of all of the blatant copyright violations.
 When using ANY images that you are not the full copyright owner, it’s up to YOU to know enough about what can be used commercially that you don’t get caught in a trap that could cost you up to $150,000 PER violation. (yeah… a single picture of a public street with 4 trademarks in it could cost you up to $600,000 in fines plus legal fees).
 The chances that someone would come after you for the top amount is probably small.
 But they could.
 And there’s no reason to put authors at risk for even a few hundred dollars.

-Again, at the major stock houses, human eyes are actually looking at every submission… looking for trademarks, verifying model and property releases, checking dates, making sure they are completed and binding.
+Again, at the major stock agencies, human eyes are actually looking at every submission… looking for trademarks, verifying model and property releases, checking dates, making sure they are completed and binding.
 It’s not “bots”.
 They really are doing what they can to provide images that wouldn’t put users in dangerous positions.
-Consider the main stock houses as safe places to buy licensed stock.
+Consider the main stock agencies as safe places to buy licensed stock.

 The VERY BABY BASICS are kind of like this.

 It’s a very complex thing.
-But these are the eight categories that I think are the most basic things about copyright every Cover Designer should know to look out for in the images you use, espcially when it’s not from one of the major stock houses.
+But these are the eight categories that I think are the most basic things about copyright and intellectual property that every Cover Designer should know to look out for in the images you especially when it’s not from one of the major stock agencies.

 ANY TRADEMARK, BUSINESS NAME, LOGO, etc. CAN NOT be used commercially.
 Shot of a city street with a sign for a restaurant?
 NO!
 Picture of a toy that shows the little molded, manufacturer name?
 NO!
 Car tire that has the model number on the sidewalls?
 NO!
 Skyline that has building names showing?
 NO!
 Person wearing shoes/hat/shirt/purse that has a logo on it?
 NO!
 I could go on and on and on.
 Many products (vehicles, toys, furniture, etc) are also protected by intellectual property rules.
 So be very careful.